-- The American University in Cairo's Diploma in Total Quality Management with an emphasis on Healthcare Reform.
+• Diploma in Total Quality Management with an emphasis on Healthcare Reform.
 This is a three-semester post-graduate diploma accredited by the Egyptian Supreme Council of Universities.
 Each semester is twelve weeks long and covers two courses.
 Classes meet once a week.
 The six courses of the diploma are designed to provide the participants with the necessary background, together with hands-on-experience to implement what is learned in real practice context.
-The participants receive about 70% of the body knowledge required for the exam of the Health Care Quality Certification Board. - The American University in Cairo's Quality Improvement Tools for Healthcare Program.
-The objective of this program is to identify specific methods for improving healthcare services.
-The program provides a structured methodology for developing organization wide quality improvement management systems.
+The participants receive about 70% of the Body Knowledge required for the exam of the Health Care Quality Certification Board in the United States of America.